Biopower: Milieu intérieur

 Foucault concentrates his attention on what he calls the major political and social project, namely the Milieu, or the environment within.
-Foucault takes as his starting point the 16th century, continuing to the 18th century, with the milieu culminating into the founding disciplines of science, mathematics, political economy and statistics.Security, Territory, Population, pp. 55–86 2007 Foucault makes an explicit point on the value of secrecy of government (arcana imperii, from the Latin which means secrecy of power, secrets of the empire, which goes back to the time of the Roman empire in the age of Tacitus) coined by Jean Bodin and was incorporated into a politics of truth.
+Foucault takes as his starting point the 16th century, continuing to the 18th century, with the milieu culminating into the founding disciplines of science, mathematics, political economy and statistics.
+Foucault makes an explicit point on the value of secrecy of government (arcana imperii, from the Latin which means secrecy of power, secrets of the empire, which goes back to the time of the Roman Empire in the age of Tacitus) coined by Jean Bodin and was incorporated into a politics of truth.
 Foucault insists, in referring to the term 'public opinion' ('politics of truth'), that the concept of truth refers to the term 'regimes of truth'.
-He mentions a group called The Ideologues where the term Ideology first appears and is taken from.Security, Territory, Population, pp. 55–86, pp. 83–84, note 27, 2007 Foucault argues that it is through 'regimes of truth' that raison d'état achieves its political and biological success.
+He mentions a group called The Ideologues where the term Ideology first appears and is taken from.
+Foucault argues that it is through 'regimes of truth' that raison d'état achieves its political and biological success.
 Here the modern version of government is presented to the population in the national media—in the electronic media television and radio, and especially in the written press—as the modicum of efficiency, fiscal optimisation, political responsibility, and fiscal rigorousness.
 Thus, a public discourse of government solidarity emerges and social consensus is emphasised through these four points.
 This impression of joint solidarity is continuously reproduced through inherited political rationality, in turn giving the machine (Foucault uses the term Dispositif) of the State not only legitimacy but an air of invincibility from its main primary sources: reason, truth, freedom, and human existence.
 Foucault traces the first dynamics, the first historical dimensions, as belonging to the early Middle Ages.